sapaczb/Unreal-Engine-Style-Guide/README.md

 Do *not* submit broken blueprints to source control.
 If you must store them on source control, shelve them instead.

 Broken blueprints can cause problems that manifest in other ways, such as broken references, unexpected behavior, cooking failures, and frequent unneeded recompilation.
-A broken blueprint has the power to break your entire game.
+A broken blueprint has the power to break the entire game.

 <a name="3.2"></a>
 <a name="bp-vars"></a>